Image Credit: Trong Nguyen/Shutterstock.com

-Plastic pollution is a global problem which is growing exponentially.
+Plastic pollution is a global problem that is growing exponentially.
 In 2016, the total global plastic production was about 335 million metric tons.
 According to estimates, roughly half of the global annual plastic production goes to making single-use plastic products, which are discarded right after the first use.

 This is mainly due to a huge increase in plastic consumption in our day to day lives.
 Many of these daily-use plastic products are single-use items, which can be used only once and then must be disposed of.
 The most common type of plastic waste today is single-use or disposable plastics.